 Securitization refers to the process of converting debt (assets, usually illiquid assets) into securities, which are then bought and sold in the financial markets.
-If you notice, the first line calls debt as an asset.
-This is because debt is a liability for the borrower, but for the lender, it is an asset.
-One can trade securities (created from securitization) similar to stocks, bonds and futures contracts.
+If you notice, the first line calls debt an asset.
+This is because debt is a liability for the borrower, but it is an asset for the lender.
+One can trade securities (created from securitization) similar to stocks, bonds, and futures contracts.

 What’s the Process of Securitization?